-Because the Metasploit Framework provides a very complete set of libraries to security professionals for many network protocols and data manipulations, the Framework is a good candidate for quick development of a simple Fuzzer.
+Because the Metasploit Framework provides a very complete set of libraries to security professionals for many network protocols and data manipulations, it is a good candidate for quick development of a simple fuzzer.

 The Rex::Text module provides lots of handy methods for dealing with text like:

-The last point is obviously extremely helpful in writing a simple Fuzzer.
-This will help you writing Fuzzer tools such as a simple URL Fuzzer or full Network Fuzzer.
+The last point is extremely helpful in writing a simple fuzzer.
+This will help you writing fuzzer tools such as a simple URL Fuzzer or full Network Fuzzer.